AF83/js-routes/README.markdown

         }
     });

+Paths can take an optional format parameter like: Paths.note({id: post_id, format: 'json'})
 # Hangups #

 * The generated routes don't have anything to do with the associated HTTP Verb.
 You need to specify that yourself, as usual, and as demonstrated in the example above.